chiptopher/localdatetime/README.md

 # localdatetime

-> a website for knwowing local date times around the world
+> a website for knowing local date times around the world

-[localdatetime](https://localdatetime.zone) is a website for knowing what the time is around the world built when I needed a timestamp for a unit test.
+[localdatetime](https://localdatetime.zone) is a website for knowing what the local datetime is around the world.